-Chef Ari Taymor is BACK in Miami ...
+Chef Ari Taymor is making Miami his home.

 Chef Ari Taymor